(Case Study) Replicate the Secret of This Highly Profitable Consultancy

 In conclusion: short-term pains for long-term gains

-Profit is the ‘side-effect’ of this consultancy’s rock-solid positioning.
+Profit is the ‘side-effect’ of this high-performance consultancy’s rock-solid positioning.
 They stay in their lane.
 Always.

 Sure, it’s easy now when clients are knocking on their doors.
 But starting out, that meant saying no to paid opportunities instead of drilling down on their expertise.